Engage with The Brattleboro Words Project! Learn about the Brattleboro Words Trail and enjoy podcasts and images from many layers of our rich history.

 Local History Room and Materials

-The Local History room is located on the mezzanine and is available to all researchers during regular business hours.
+The Local History room on the mezzanine is available to all researchers during regular business hours.
 It contains approximately 5000 book volumes and clipping files on the history of Brattleboro and neighboring towns, plus town directories, cemetery records, military rosters, and more.
 This collection is separate from the collection of the Brattleboro Historical Society, whose offices are next door to the library in the Brattleboro Municipal Center.
 Many researchers consult both collections for a comprehensive search.

 All local history materials, including clipping files, are searchable in the the library’s online catalog.
 To access the actual contents of the books and files, researchers should visit the library.
 We are able to provide some limited assistance to researchers outside the Brattleboro area, such as retrieving specific pieces of information from books and files, but we cannot undertake complex research projects.
-If you need remote research assistance, please fill out the AskLibrarian form or call the Reference Desk at (802) 254-5290 x109.
+If you need remote research assistance, please fill out the AskLibrarian form or call the Reference Desk at (802) 254-5290 ext.
+1220.

 Though the room contains some resources of interest to genealogists, most of the library's genealogy resources are online; see links below.
 For a physical collection of New England genealogy materials in the Brattleboro area, we recommend the Historical Society of Cheshire County in Keene, NH.
 For professional help with genealogy, you might try the New England Historic Genealogical Society.